ssanj/babyloncandle/posts/2019-05-01-why-are-default-parameter-values-considered-bad-in-scala.md

 ## Alternate Designs

-Here are some alternate ways not to use DPV.
+Here are some ways to get around using DPV.

 ### Supply all Parameters

-Take away developer convenience for software correctness.
+Replace developer convenience for software correctness.
 Get the developer to supply all parameters.
 We can change the `log` function from:

 ```{.scala .scrollx}
 def log(message: String, level: String = "INFO") = println(s"$level: $message")